JV Flex engages people 18 years+ living in Portland or Seattle to experience a JVC Northwest values-driven year of service within their communities.

 Our Philosophy of Partnership

-JVC Northwest’s Non-Residential JV program invites partnership with organizations and communities that respond to local needs in Portland and Seattle regions (if your organization is in one of our other Pacific Northwest locales, visit our Host a Jesuit Volunteer page).
+JVC Northwest’s JV Flex program invites partnership with organizations and communities that respond to local needs in Portland and Seattle regions (if your organization is in one of our other Pacific Northwest locales, visit our Host a Jesuit Volunteer page).
 Our partnership provides value-added service, capacity-building, and accompaniment to agencies, particularly those invested in deepening their diversity, equity, and inclusion lens and practices.
 Through their service, volunteers contribute to the mission of each of our partners.
 JVC Northwest and partner organizations share collective power in order to co-create structural and cultural change needed for true equity.

 - Allows for position- and project-specific recruitment